Posted on September 02nd, 2020

 Tons of asbestos mined in the U.S. during the past century was getting incorporated into various products used in different industries.
 Asbestos was extensively used to coat metals and as insulation or gaskets.
 Several workers including millwrights were frequently exposed to asbestos on their job.

-Former millwrights who got exposed to asbestos at their workplace are at risk of developing precancerous conditions and serious diseases such as lung cancer, asbestosis, and mesothelioma.
-Millwrights who have developed the following diseases are eligible to file an asbestos claim if they travel to Birmingham, AL to our medical facility and asbestos fibers are detected in their lungs during the free asbestos screening that they undergo there:
+Former millwrights who got exposed to asbestos at their workplace are at risk of developing precancerous conditions and serious diseases such as lung cancer and mesothelioma.
+Millwrights who have developed the following diseases are eligible to file a claim for asbestos exposure: